jacob-hitchcock/VolleyVibes/README.md

 - **Generate Player Combinations**: Users can select players and generate random match combinations.
 - **Display Matchups**: The generated combinations are displayed, and users can mark matchups as completed.
 - **Save and Load Combinations**: Generated combinations are saved to local storage, allowing persistence across sessions.
+- **NEW: Predict Winning Team**: Uses existing match history to predict which team is most likely to win a matchup, including predicted score.

 ## Tech Stack